interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Validating {#ed25519-sha-256-condition-type-validating}

-An ED25519 fulfillment is valid iff :
+An ED25519-SHA-256 fulfillment is valid iff :

   1. F.signature is valid for the message M, given the ED25519 public key F.publicKey.
   2. D is equal to C.

 ### Example

+TODO

 # URI Encoding Rules {#uri-encoding-rules}

+Conditions can be encoded as URIs per the rules defined in the Named Information specification, [RFC6920](#RFC6920).
+There are no URI encoding rules for fulfillments.

+Applications that require a string encoding for fulfillments MUST use an appropriate string encoding of the DER encoded binary representation of the fulfillment.
+No string encoding is defined in this specification.
+For consistency with the URI encoding of conditions, BASE64URL is recommended as described in [RFC4648](#RFC4648), Section 5.

-Implementations MUST support these encoding rules for encoding conditions and fulfillments as URIs.
-The URI encoding is only used to encode top-level conditions and fulfillments and never for sub-conditions and sub-fulfillments.
+The URI encoding is only used to encode top-level conditions and never for sub-conditions.
 The binary encoding is considered the canonical encoding.

-The following types are defined for the URI encoding:

-BASE10
-: Variable-length integer encoded as a base-10 (decimal) number.
-Implementations MUST reject encoded values that are too large for them to parse.
-Implementations MUST be tested for overflows.

-BASE16
-: Variable-length integer encoded as a base-16 (hexadecimal) number.
-Implementations MUST reject encoded values that are too large for them to parse.
-Implementations MUST be tested for overflows.
-Encodings may have an odd number of characters as the encoding excludes leading zeros.

-BASE64URL
-: Base64-URL encoding.
-See [RFC4648](#RFC4648), Section 5.

 ## Condition URI Format {#string-condition-format}

-Conditions are ASCII encoded as per the ASN.1 data structure with a URI scheme of "cc" and the following encoding rules for invidual fields, whicha re each separated by the colon (":") character:
+Conditions are represented as URIs using the rules defined in [RFC6920](#RFC6920) where the object being hashed is the DER encoded fingerprint content of the condition as described for the specific condition type.

+While [RFC6920](#RFC6920) allows for truncated hashes, implementations using the Named Information URI schemes for crypto-conditions MUST only use untruncated SHA-256 hashes (Hash Name: sha-256, ID: 1 from the "Named Information Hash Algorithm Registry" defined in [RFC6920](#RFC6920)).

+## New URI Parameter Definitions

+[RFC6920](#RFC6920) established the IANA registry of "Named Information URI Parameter Definitions".
+This specification defines three new definitions that are added to that registry and passed in URI encoded conditions as query string parameters.

+### Parameter: type

-  1. The CHOICE ASN.1 type is represented by the type name from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).
-The convention is to encode this value in lowercase but since URIs are not case sensitive this is not a normative requirement and implementations MUST accept values in any case.
+The type parameter indicates the type of condition that is represented by the URI.
+The value MUST be one of the names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

-  2. The fingerprint field, defined as an OCTET STRING in ASN.1 is encoded as a BASE64URL string for the URI.

-  3. The maxFulfillmentLength field, defined as an INTEGER in ASN.1 is encoded as a BASE10 string representation of the number.

-  4. The subtypes field, present for compound crypto-condition types, is represented as a comma separated list of the type names of all sub-types.

-The resulting encoding looks as follows for a simple condition:
-    "cc:" type-name ":" BASE64URL(fingerprint) ":" BASE10(maxFulfillmentLength)

-And as follows for a compound condition:
-    "cc:" type-name ":" BASE64URL(fingerprint) ":" BASE10(maxFulfillmentLength) ":" subtype-name1,subtype-name2,subtype-nameN
+### Parameter: cost

+The cost parameter is the cost of the condition that is represented by the URI.

+### Parameter: subtypes

+The subtypes parameter indicates the types of conditions that are subtypes of the condition represented by the URI.
+The value MUST be a comma seperated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

-### Example Condition
+# Example Condition

 An example condition (PREIMAGE-SHA-256):